2degrees/django-wsgi/docs/source/index.rst

   way you may do it on production servers.

 And this is just the tip of the iceberg.
-By improving Django's interoperability, you gain the ability to integrate more third party software which is not available for Django, or simply use a component which you think outperforms Django's.
+By improving Django's interoperability, you gain the ability to rapidly integrate many third party software with Django, or simply use a component which you think outperforms Django's current implementation.

 Finally, it's worth mentioning that: